Robert Giuffra: Personal life and education

 Giuffra graduated from Bronxville (N.Y.)
 High School in 1978.
 He earned his bachelor's degree summa cum laude and Phi Beta Kappa from Princeton University's Woodrow Wilson School of Public and International Affairs in 1983.
 Giuffra graduated from Yale Law School in 1987.
 In 1998, Giuffra married Joyce Campbell, a former press secretary for Senator Bob Dole.
 The Giuffras have three children (Elizabeth, Caroline and Robert Giuffra III) and live in Manhattan and Southampton.

-The couple has been honored for their charitable work, receiving the Spirit of St. Nicholas Award from Cardinal Timothy Dolan at the 69th Cardinal's Christmas Luncheon in December 2014.
-Giuffra is a member of the Board of Trustees of the Catholic Charities of the Archdiocese of New York and was honored at the organization's annual gala in 2024.

 Career

 Giuffra served as a law clerk to Judge Ralph Winter of the United States Court of Appeals for the Second Circuit from 1987 to 1988 and to Chief Justice William Rehnquist of the United States Supreme Court from 1988 to 1989.
 He joined Sullivan & Cromwell in 1989.

 Giuffra represented Robert Wallach, counsel to former U.S. Attorney General Edwin Meese, in obtaining the dismissal of his conviction in the Wedtech case; Armand D'Amato, the brother of then-Senator Alfonse D'Amato, in securing the reversal of his mail fraud conviction; David Duncan, the former Arthur Andersen LLP partner who served as lead auditor for Enron and whose guilty plea was later vacated by a federal court; Vornado Chairman and CEO Steven Roth at trial and on appeal.

 In 2011, Giuffra served as the lead counsel to a group of leading financial institutions in separate actions in New York State court against MBIA challenging its 2009 restructuring, winning the appeal in the New York State Court of Appeals.
 In 2003 and 2004, Giuffra served as counsel to the Audit Committee of Computer Associates.
 He later represented Computer Associates in settling investigations by the Department of Justice and SEC.

 In 2014, Giuffra represented Enbridge in obtaining a unanimous jury verdict dismissing Energy Transfer Partners’ claims seeking more than $1 billion in damages from Enbridge based on alleged tortious interference with a pipeline project.

 In 2015, Giuffra represented The New York State Bankers Association, which sued in federal court to overturn New York City's Responsible Banking Act, legislation that sought to regulate the activities of banks receiving deposits from the City.
 Judge Katherine Polk Failla of the United States District Court for the Southern District of New York struck down the law.

 During 2015, Giuffra also represented DISH Network and EchoStar in obtaining the dismissal of tortious interference claims seeking billions of dollars in damages in an adversary proceeding begun in connection with LightSquared’s Chapter 11 cases.